bschmookler/eic_elastic/README.md

 ```
 The output ROOT file from this simulation can then be analyzed as discussed below.

-To do: Add information about running on a batch farm.
+To run events on a HTCondor-based batch farm, use the code in the [condor](condor) subdirectory.

 Analysis
 --------
-In progress...
+Example analyses can be found in the [analysis](analysis) subdirectory.